-The first step may be accomplished by studying the table of deadly sins and counteracting virtues presented below.
+The first step may be accomplished by studying the table of deadly sins and counteracting virtues from Chapter One of this Volume (which is presented below).
 Given the fact we cannot appropriate all virtues in a single attempt at visualization (because we have a limited amount of psychic energy and concentration), we will have to be strategic about selecting the virtues (what Tice calls "ideals") we want to start with.
 How might we best do this?
 Recall what St. Ignatius says about how the evil spirit tempts us:

-the enemy of human nature, roaming about, looks in turn at all our virtues, theological, cardinal and moral; and where he finds us weakest and most in need for our eternal salvation, there he attacks us and aims at taking us.
+the enemy of human nature, roaming about, looks in turn at all our virtues, theological, cardinal and moral; and where he finds us weakest and most in need for our eternal salvation, there he attacks us and aims at taking us.34

-&lt;sup>43 Lou Tice Smart Talk p.20
+33 Lou Tice Smart Talk p.20